refanr/E2R-Tool/Journal/Journal.md

 # Journal

+### 23.10 2024
+Working on the dataset from class.
+I trained a BERT transformer model on this dataset, and am testing it out at the moment.
+If I can use this model to predict the competency level of the sentence input, maybe I can use the e2r news data to simplify the "normal" sentences, using the e2r sentences as a benchmark.

 ### 14.10 2024
 Downloading the MIM-GOLD and MIM datasets from clarin.
 I want to try out word embedding with word2vec using this data.